 On the collegiate side, Perez enjoyed head coaching stints at Division I Old Dominion University (VA), Santa Clara University and Cal State Fullerton, along with Division II Cal State San Bernardino (women’s) and Cal State Los Angeles.
 Finally, Perez began his coaching career at the Division III level in 1974, heading up the men’s program at Southern California Intercollegiate Athletic Conference (SCIAC) member, Whittier College.
 While at ODU, Perez led the Monarchs to their first and only Colonial Athletic Association Championship in 1991.
 He garnered South Atlantic Region Coach of the Year honors following that accomplishment.
 Perez helped establish the CSU San Bernardino women’s soccer program in 1988 by serving as the team’s first coach.
 During his stint at Santa Clara, Perez was named Far West Coach of the Year in 1983.

-During his six seasons with Redlands, he has guided the team to four NCAA Championship appearances, including an Elite 8 finish in 2007 and a Sweet-16 finish in 2011.
-In December 2011, Perez was honored as the National Soccer Coaches Association of America (NSCAA) West Region Coach of the Year.
-He has coached four SCIAC Players of the Year, and in 2009, one of his biggest success stories, Ross Schunk, signed a contract with the Colorado Rapids of Major League Soccer (MLS).
+During his 11 seasons at Redlands, he has guided the team to six NCAA Championship appearances, including an Elite 8 finish in 2007 and 2016, and a Sweet-16 finish in 2011.
+This three-time National Soccer Coaches Association of America (NSCAA) West Region Coach of the Year (2011, 2015, and 2016) has coached six SCIAC Players of the Year.
+Two of his athletes, Ross Schunk and Richie Marquez, signed contracts with Major League Soccer (MLS).
+In 2011, Schunk signed with the Colorado Rapids and in 2014 Marquez signed a contract with the Philadelphia Union.

 In January 2012, Perez was honored as the recipient of the Walt Chyzowych Lifetime Achievement Award.
 This exceptional award is considered to be the pinnacle of coaching honors in the United States.